androidthings/cloud-iot-core-androidthings/README.md

 ### Communicate with Cloud IoT Core

-Once Cloud IoT Core is configured, getting your device connected only takes a few lines of code:
+After Cloud IoT Core is configured, getting your device connected only takes a few lines of code:

 ```java
 // Load the keys used to register this device